-RRM211W Conference Planning & Group Sales
+RRM211W Conference Planning & Group Sales (3 Credits)

 This course focuses on the meeting and event sector of the hospitality industry.
-Students will learn and apply the logistics of building a meeting plan to gain an overall understanding of contract pagetiation, many planning, budgeting, site selection building a meeting plan to gain an overall understanding of contract negotiation, menu planning, budgeting, site selection, and on-site management.
+Students will learn and apply the logistics of building a meeting plan to gain an overall understanding of contract negotiation, menu planning, budgeting, site selection, and on-site management.